 At Aurecon, our leaders are our role models who are constantly seeking ways to lead, demonstrate and communicate positive safety behaviours.
 They inspire and challenge our people to continuously improve, knowing that people depend on them.
 This is our commitment to our employees, our clients and the communities in which we operate.

 We underpin our strong culture of health and safety with a detailed, targeted and responsive health and safety governance framework and management system.

-Through our health and safety management system, our goal is to:
+Through application of our health and safety management system, our goal is to:

-Strict compliance with our Safety Essentials is pivotal to preventing incidents, in our own and in contractor environments.
+Strict compliance with our Safety Essentials is pivotal to managing the work our people undertake and preventing incidents, in our own and in contractor environments.
 Achieving this requires personal ownership of health and safety, education, and the courage to step in as soon as you see something being done incorrectly or where a situation has the potential for harm.
-By sharing these principles and meeting their stringent standards, we go a long way to preventing harm to ourselves and others in our workplaces.
+This is strongly underpinned by the campaign ‘Because people depend on you’ which empowers all employees to work safely.

 (Click on image to enlarge)

 Each Aurecon region has a health and safety representative that works with management to achieve our ultimate goals of incident and injury free work environments.